kat-wehr/katandtim2020/_features/03-contact.md

 id: contact
 name: RSVP
 heading: répondez s'il vous plaît
-subheading:
+subheading: Sept.
+4, 2020
 image: "http://placehold.it/500x500"
 ---

 RSVP online:

-Return your RSVP to the address noted in your invitation.
+Or, if preferred, return your RSVP to the address noted in your invitation.